Tenancy deposit protection prescribed information

 facilities available for out-of-court dispute resolution

-certificate signed by the landlord or their initial agent confirming that the information provided to the tenant and relevant persons is accurate to the best of their knowledge, and that the tenant has been given the opportunity to sign it to confirm that the information is accurate to the best of the tenant's knowledge.
+A landlord or agent must sign and issue a certificate confirming that the information provided to the tenant and any relevant persons is accurate.
+A tenant must be given the opportunity to sign it to confirm that, to the best of their knowledge, the information is correct.
 This certificate is not necessarily a copy of any deposit protection certificate issued by the scheme.

 If the landlord is a company, the certificate can be signed by an employee of the landlord.
 It does not have to be signed by a director of the company.[5]